 Caladium, Angel Wings, Heart of Jesus, etc.

-I usually include a list of synonyms, but there are 92 listed on Plants of the World Online (as of 8-12-21)… Heck, at one time there were 153!
-You can check out the list on POWO by clicking HERE.
+I usually include a list of synonyms, but there are 152 listed on Plants of the World Online (as of 11-13-22)… You can check out the list on POWO by clicking HERE.

 The genus, Caladium Vent., was named and described by Étienne Pierre Ventenat in Magazin Encyclopédique in 1801.

-Plants of the World Online by Kew lists 20 species in the Caladium genus (as of 8-12-21 when I last updated this page).
-It is a member of the plant family Araceae with 140 genera.
-Those numbers could change as updates are made.
+As of 11-13-22 when this page was last updated, Plants of the World Online by Kew lists 20 species in the Caladium genus.
+It is a member of the plant family Araceae with 139 genera.
+Those numbers could change as updates are made on POWO.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.